MaSVF-Wiki/masvf-sandbox/Resolving Git Problems.md

 		5. `git switch -`
 		6. `git merge main`
 		7. (continue working on your new branch; later, follow a strategy about merging branches back into main)

+### Removing Repo from GitHub Desktop

+You can remove a repo from GitHub Desktop's list of repos.
+You can either leave the repo in place, or move it to Trash.

+Right-click on the repository in the repository list in GitHub Desktop and select "Remove..."" to remove the repository.
+You will have the option of moving the repo to Trash or not.